(647) 372-0577 5399 Eglinton Ave W, Suite 204, Etobicoke, ON M9C 5K6 Client Login

 How long does stress therapy take?

 Most clients work with us for 3–6 months.
 Some come for a focused 6–10 weeks around a specific stressor; others stay longer if there are deeper patterns to unpack.
-We re-evaluate together every few months — you're never locked in.
+Burnout recovery typically takes longer than acute stress work.

 Can I do this online?